Submit a Review & Earn an Amazon Gift Card

 Lu et al (2011) Dipeptidyl peptidases as survival factors in Ewing sarcoma family of tumors: implications for tumor biology and therapy.
 J Biol Chem 286 27494 PMID: 21680731

 Demorrow et al (2011) Neuropeptide Y inhibits cholangiocarcinoma cell growth and invasion.
 Nature 300 C1078 PMID: 21270292

 Do you know of a great paper that uses CGP 71683 hydrochloride from Tocris?
-If so please let us know.
+Please let us know.